Chapter 2:

 Part 5

-“That’s impossible.
-That ridge was covered in gore.”
+“Impossible.
+That ridge was covered in gore!”

 The room returned to it’s all too familiar uncomfortable silence.
-Suddenly, Katie’s phone began to ring.
-When she looked at the caller I.D. it caused her to jump up and exit the room in a hurry.
-A light tapping on the shoulder caught Nicolaus’s attention.
-Amala leaned in close to whisper something.
+Suddenly, Katie’s phone began to ring!
+Looking at the caller I.D. caused her to jump up and exit the room in a hurry!
+A light tapping on the shoulder then caught Nicolaus’s attention.

+Amala leaned in close to whisper.
 “You’re dropping me off at home, right?”

 “Don’t, ‘huh’!
 I need to get home and you brought me here, so take me back home.”